honestbank/kp/docs/docs/middlewares/retrycounter.md

 }

 func processUserLoggedInEvent(ctx context.Context, message UserLoggedInEvent) error {
-	count := middlewares.RetryCountFromContext(ctx) // this is how to get the count fmt.Printf("this message for %s user was processed %d times", message.UserID, count) return nil // or error
+	count := retry_count.FromContext(ctx) // this is how to get the count fmt.Printf("this message for %s user was processed %d times", message.UserID, count) return nil // or error
 }